densify-dev/Container-Optimization-Data-Forwarder/examples/AuthenticatedPrometheus/readme.md

 	> 2020-09-17T12:00:38.266386035Z 	uploading gke.zip; contents of 66 file(s)...

 	If the content has 7 files, then you probably have issues with sending container data to Densify and need to review the rest of the log and contact Densify support.
-	If the content has more than 7 files (usually between 20-70 files), then you can move to the next step.
+	If the content has more than 7 files (usually between 20-70 files), then you can move on to the next step.

 9. Create the cron job using the cronjob.yml